-I'm the operator pre-Series-A AI founders call when their first enterprise security review is blocking a six-figure deal — or when their three-person engineering team has hit the wall and they need to decide between hiring a fourth IC, a fractional staff engineer, or both.
+Pre-Series-A AI founders call me when their first enterprise security review is blocking a six-figure deal — or when their three-person engineering team has hit the wall and they need to decide between hiring a fourth IC, a fractional staff engineer, or both.

 How I work